Handling Complex Accident Cases Involving Multiple Vehicles

-In addition, you may believe that you also contributed to a multi-car pile-up.
-If you were the driver looking down at your phone when someone else ran a red light, you may assume that you cannot seek financial recovery because you were also negligent.
-This is a mistake, however, as under Illinois law, injured parties can seek compensation even if they may have been partially responsible for a crash.
-If the other driver was 75 percent responsible and you were 25 percent responsible, you can still seek recovery for 75 percent of your losses.
+Do not assume that you cannot seek financial recovery because you were also negligent.
+Under Illinois law, injured parties can seek compensation even if they are partially responsible for a crash.
+For example, if the other driver was 75 percent responsible and you were 25 percent responsible, you can still seek recovery for 75 percent of your losses.

-These are only two of many reasons why multi-car accident claims can be complicated and you need a law firm who has experience handling such challenging cases.
-At Abels & Annes, P.C., we have represented clients against multiple parties and can advise you of your rights based on the circumstances of your crash.
+These are only two of many reasons why multi-car accident claims can be complicated.
+You definitely need a law firm who has experience handling such challenging cases.
+At Abels & Annes, P.C., we represent clients against multiple parties and can advise you of your rights depending on the circumstances of your crash.

 An accident that involves multiple cars can result in serious injuries to everyone involved.
-The aftermath of an accident can be a confusing time, and managing calls from the insurance company, dealing with doctor appointments, and organizing time off work to recover can become overwhelming.
+The aftermath of an accident can be a confusing time.
+You’re managing calls from the insurance company, dealing with doctor appointments, and organizing time off work to recover.
 If you have been hurt in a car accident, it is advisable to speak with a personal injury lawyer without delay.

-At Abels & Annes, P.C., our legal team has worked with many people throughout the Chicago area who have sustained serious injuries in a car accident.
+At Abels & Annes, P.C., our legal team works with accident victims throughout the Chicago area who have sustained serious injuries in collisions.
 We are dedicated to advocating for our clients’ rights to just compensation.
-Call us today at (312) 924-7575 or contact us online to set up a free consultation.
-We will discuss the details of your case and work towards a positive resolution.
+Call us today at (312) 924-7575 or contact us online for a free consultation.